StoyanDimitrov0016/one-billion-challenge-javascript/README.md

 # One Billion Row Challenge (1BRC) — JavaScript, Single-Thread

-- A hobby attempt at the 1BRC in Node.js, inspired by [this video]("https://www.youtube.com/watch?v=apREl0KmTdQ")
+- A hobby attempt at the 1BRC in Node.js, inspired by [this video](https://www.youtube.com/watch?v=apREl0KmTdQ)
 - Following the Atwood’s Law: “Any application that can be written in JavaScript, will eventually be written in JavaScript.”
 - I love snake_case, so you’ll see it throughout even if it’s not the conventional JS style.
 - Purposefully tried to make it OOP-ish
-- The best JavaScript article about the solution is [this one]("https://jackyef.com/posts/1brc-nodejs-learnings")
+- The best JavaScript article about the solution is [this one](https://jackyef.com/posts/1brc-nodejs-learnings)
+- Tried doing it myself without AI (failed at the round toward positive number) so I can challenge myself

-# Things that I leaned
+# Things that I learned

 ## Readable streams

 - I understood that I can't simply read a 12 GB file and store it in memory.
-- Used sed for the first time readable streams in JS and `for await` iterator
+- Used for the first time readable streams in JS and `for await` iterator

 ## Chunk alignment and carryover